Peter Francis Williams

+observation milestone, doing so on 4th July 2021.

+In 1998, he discovered a comet now known as C/1998 P1, officially lodging the discovery shortly before New Zealand astronomer Alan Gilmore did so.
+For this discovery, Peter was awarded the Edgar Wilson Award in 1999.

-Peter Francis Williams is an amateur astronomer from New South Wales, Australia.
-He specializes in early detection of declines in R Coronae Borealis-type stars and the long-term monitoring of several southern Mira variables and eclipsing binary stars.
-He was the first person who detected the naked-eye Nova known as V382 Velorum in 1999 and seven years later he discovered the Nova Ophiuchi 2006.
+He was the first person to detect the naked-eye Nova known as V382 Velorum in 1999 and seven years later he discovered the Nova Ophiuchi 2006.
 Both discoveries brought him the Nova/Supernova Award of the American Association of Variable Star Observers.
 In 2007 he received the Amateur Achievement Award of the Astronomical Society of the Pacific.
-He is a life member of the Sutherland Astronomical Society.
+He was a life member of the Sutherland Astronomical Society.

-In 1998, he discovered a comet now known as C/1998 P1.
+Peter was an avid photographer, making significant contributions to online forums including Places of Pride and Marine Traffic.

+Peter died on 3 March 2026, after a short fight with melanoma.